 - cut and smash some avocado

-When the steak is done marinating and your ready to eat, cook the steak in a skillet on the stove top for about 4 minutes per side.
+When the steak is done marinating and you’re ready to eat, cook the steak in a skillet on the stove top for about 4 minutes per side.
 The exact amount of time will depend on how well done you like your steak, and the thickness of the cut that you’re cooking.

 Don’t make the mistake that I did when I made these the first time and cook them over too high of heat.
-Even though it’s only a small amount, because there is honey in the marinade it will caramelize quickly and the steak could burn before it’s done cooking.
+Even though it’s only a small amount, because there is honey in the marinade it will caramelize quickly and your steak could burn before it’s done cooking.
 Medium heat is the sweet spot to get some crispy caramelized bits that don’t get overly charred.

 After the steak is done cooking let it rest for at least 5 minutes before slicing it so some of the juices can settle back into the meat.

 Just before serving warm your tortillas in a small skillet or over your gas burner, and layer smashed avocado, sliced steak, radishes, cilantro, and pickled red onions.

 what kind of steak is the best for steak tacos?